 Where and when I teach

-Currently due to the Covid-19 pandemic I am teaching all my classes on-line.
+You will need to pre-book these classes.
 See all available classes & payment packages below:

 Please look after yourself when participating remotely.
 By booking and making payment you are agreeing that joining the class is your own responsibility.